jgibbons-cp/java-goof/README.md

  zip file.
 It takes the user up 20 levels of ../ (if you hit root you will keep traversing back to root) then we traverse to the JVM directory to overwrite the native2ascii binary with our own binary and executable code.
-In the application go to FQDN:8080/ and create a few todos.
-Then go to
+In the application go to `FQDN:8080/todo/new` and create a few todos.
+Then click the link for 'Upload Files' and upload zip-slip-datadog_example.zip
-   <FQDN>:8080/ and click and upload zip-slip-datadog_example.zip  When you then
+   Now click 'My Files' and you will see `root_of_repo/public` and one file good.txt.
+The new native2ascii binary will overwrite the Java binary by traversing the host directory structure outside of the upload (public) directory.
-   look in root_of_repo/public you will see good.txt in the public directory and the new native2ascii binary will overwrite the Java binary.
-Now add another todo and you will see Gotcha! instead of your todo as we have executed code using the app.
+   Now add another todo and you will see Gotcha! instead of your todo as we have executed code using our binary in the the webapp.
 The code that is exploited is in todolist-core/src/main/java/io/github/todolist/core/domain/Todo.java
-   import static io.github.todolist.core.Statics.NATIVE2ASCII; sets the JDK location if JAVA_HOME is unset.
-We set it in env_vars.sh  The method that is exploited is public Todo()  Add three of four todos to ensure sampling does not exclude the run in a profile and in a few minutes you should see Critical in the "Vulnerability Severity" column.
+   `import static io.github.todolist.core.Statics.NATIVE2ASCII;` sets the JDK location if `$JAVA_HOME` is unset.
+We set it in env_vars.sh  The method that is exploited is `public Todo(...)`  Add three of four todos to ensure sampling does not exclude the run in a profile and in a few minutes you should see Critical in the "Vulnerability Severity" column.
 Click into the profile and then go into Analysis.